HULKs/rust-getting-started/slides/slides.typ

     - Store red pixel if ```rust x == y```, else black
     - Create an image of size 20x10 in ```rust main()``` using this function
   + ```rust fn is_red(self) -> bool``` should now take ```rust self``` by reference (```rust &self```)
-  + Iterate over pixels by index, find red pixels, store them in a collection
+  + Create new function, iterate over pixels by index, find red pixels, store them in a collection
     - ```rust fn get_red_positions(image: &Vec<Vec<PixelColor>>) -> Vec<(usize, usize)>```
   + Add ```rust #[derive(Debug)]``` to ```rust PixelColor```
   + Use ```rust dbg!(positions);``` to print the resulting collection